Your Facebook Web Address

 Usernames are generally given to the first individual or business who requests the name.
 A username may be unavailable if it's already claimed, even if the Page or profile it's associated with isn't published yet.
 You can learn more about policies for usernames in our Terms.

 Keep in mind that you must be an administrator to set a username for your Page.

 You can customize the web address for your profile by choosing a username.
 To change your username:

 - Click at the top right of any Facebook page and select Settings

 - Enter your new username and your password, then click Save Changes

-Page admins can also change their Page's username once.
+Page admins can also change the user name for Pages they support.
 Learn how to change your Page's username.

-- If you still have access to your account, reset your password
+- Reset your password if you still have access to your account

 - Follow our guided process to secure your account if you're unable to access your account at all